Welcome to the BotGuard technical support system

 So How Does It Work?

-The BotGuard appliance contains several software components installed on top of a common, specially configured OS (Debian Linux).
-One component provides a web interface to manage the device itself and analyze statistics; the other is a traffic analyzer engine.
+The BotGuard Traffic Explorer appliance contains several software components installed on top of a common, specially configured OS (Debian Linux).
+One of the components provides a web interface to manage the device itself and analyze statistics; the other is a traffic analyzer engine.

-The engine monitors the dedicated device network interface for mirrored web traffic and analyzes the network data in the same way as the BotGuard Cloud does.
+The engine monitors the dedicated device network interface for mirrored web traffic and analyzes the network data in the same way as the BotGuard Bot Web Traffic Management service does.
 Each web request is analyzed for its source, reputation, and software fingerprints, then it is categorized and logged for further use.

-The BotGuard Traffic Cost Explorer web interface provides the various traffic analytics for the chosen period of time, including:
+The BotGuard Traffic Explorer web interface provides a variety of web traffic analytics for any chosen period of time, including:

 - Total amount of web requests